JeOam/jeoam.github.io/_posts/2014-05-03-Block-Object.md

 };
 ```

-b. `typedef` the signature of block object:
+* `typedef` the signature of block object:

 ```Objective-C
 typedef NSString* (^IntToStringConverter)(NSUInteger paramInteger);
 ```

-c. define a Objective-C method that accepts both an integer and a block object of type:
+* Define a Objective-C method that accepts both an integer and a block object of type:

 ```Objective-C
 - (NSString *) convertIntToString:(NSUInteger)paramInteger usingBlockObject:(IntToStringConverter)paramBlockObject{